getmyisland/scp-observer-modding/SKIN.md

 # Custom Skins

-## Getting Started

-You can create Custom Skins for the following characters
+You can create Custom Skins for the following characters:
 - SCP-035
 - SCP-049
 - SCP-079